 - Allow time for your baby to crawl or walk gradually longer distances, rather than always being strapped into a stroller.

 The fun of play is that it can be noisy, messy and dirty!
-Your child can also get small bumps and bruises – but when you keep a close eye, she can have fun and stay safe while she plays.
+Your child can also get small bumps and bruises – but when you keep a close eye, he can have fun and stay safe while he plays.

 Quiet, gentle activity is just as important for your baby’s development as play that encourages bigger movements.
-Down time play can help babies develop fine motor skills, sight, touch, perception and hearing.
+Downtime play can help babies develop fine motor skills – for example, putting pegs into a small bucket gives your baby practice at coordinating the small movements of her fingers with what she sees.